openedx/edx-documentation/en_us/shared/glossary/glossary.rst

 **Transcript**

-  A printed version of the content of a video.
+  A text version of the content of a video.
 You can make video transcripts available to students.

   For more information, see :ref:`Working with Video Components`.